 Before you begin writing a blog, you need to understand who your customer is.
-You’ve likely heard about creating a customer persona.
-You need to this.
+You’ve likely heard about creating a customer or buyer persona.
+These are crucial to create in order to understand the motivation of your audience.
 I’ll be the first to admit that I often overlook this and forget the reason why and sometimes even think it’s a waste of time.

 Write down everything you know about your customer.
 This is another topic altogether, but it helps if your target customer is very niche.
 If your market is everyone, your market is no one.
 For an in-depth look at creating detailed personas, visit HubSpot’s article.
 Here are a few ideas for creating your customer persona: